 Brussel Sprouts aren’t the only vegetable that is healthy for your dog.
-In fact, you have quite a selection of vegetables to choose from if you want to add some of nature’s goodness to your furry friend’s diet.
+In fact, you have quite a vegetables to choose from if you want to add some of nature’s goodness to your furry friend’s diet.

 Carrots are great for your dog’s skin and coat.
 Carrots are a good source of vitamin A and beta-carotene, both of which can help with skin health, as well as improve the glossiness of your dog’s coat.
 Your dog will also love carrots because they taste delicious.

 Cabbage is another healthy vegetable that provides many nutrients and minerals for your dog.
 Cabbage is a good source of fiber, vitamin C, and beta-carotene.
 Cabbage also contains many antioxidants that help fight free radicals in your dog’s body.

 3. Sweet Potatoes

 Sweet potatoes are great human food for your dog because they are packed with vitamins and minerals, as well as carotenoids and antioxidants.
 There are many benefits to feeding sweet potatoes to your dog, some of which include regulating blood sugar levels and improving vision health.

 4. Green beans